-The 2017 award was presented to Mark Smith, a longstanding member and contributor to MSC.
-Serving as President of the Board from 2009-2013, Mark managed the rapid evolution and growth of the College, played a key role in the relocation from Bath to SNHU in Brunswick, helped create the Founders' Award, and oversaw the transition to independent 501(c)3 status.
+The 2017 award was presented to Mark Smith, a former Board President who managed the rapid evolution and growth of the College, played a key role in the relocation from Bath to SNHU in Brunswick, helped create the Founders' Award, and oversaw the transition to independent 501(c)3 status.

 Nancy Zugehoer received the award in 2018 in recognition of outstanding service to MSC over many years.
 Serving as a volunteer in multiple capacities, Nancy was a long-term member of the Board where she also served as Secretary and Creator/Chair of the Technology Committee.
 She was instrumental in our receiving independent 502(c)3 status -- it wouldn't have happened without her perseverance.
 Nancy always says Yes when asked to take on a new challenge or task, no matter how difficult.
 MSC is grateful for her ongoing support and dedication to the organization.